Vignesh2k21/Nclouds-tf-assesment/README.md

 * Terraform allows you to define variable files called *. tfvars to create a reusable file for all the variables for a project.

-* The differance between variable and tfvars is, variables.tf is where you declare your variables, while terraform. tfvars is where you assign values to those variables.
-In other words, variables.tf is like a form that needs to be filled out, and terraform.
+* The difference between variable and tfvars is, that variables.tf is where you declare your variables, while terraform. tfvars is where you assign values to those variables.
+In other words, variables.tf is like a form that needs to be filled out and terraform.

 ###  Understood *.tfvars, Correct !!!

-* Now lets back to out topic we have applied the code which is going to cratete a VPC,EC2, RDS.
+* Now let's back to our topic we have applied the code that is going to create a VPC, EC2, and RDS.

 #### 3.3 Architecture diagram of the code we design should look like this: